Raushan2709/Multiple-Lines-C/README.md

 # Multiple-Lines-C
-In this program multiples lines are in work
+In this program multiples lines are in work..